zkevkev/methods_cfu_am0/self_eval.md

 # Self-Evaluation

 - Reflect on your learning and work today.
 What are you most proud of?
+I feel like I have a pretty solid understanding of methods thus far and combined with solidifying my understanding of conditionals I'm stating to get really excited about becoming a programmer, which makes me super proud.
 - What is the power of using methods in our applications?
+Using methods, whether premade or custom, allows for large code blocks to be called on datasets without having to copy paste code or recode a problem multiple times.
+This makes for cleaner code and a robust toolset of methods that can be called to manipulate datasets.